25 Amazing Wedding Themes That Stand the Test of Time

 - Classic Wedding Must-Have Materials: Silver, linen hemstitch napkins, cut crystal, fine china

 Nautical Wedding Theme

-- Nautical wedding theme decor: Anchors and sailboats aren't the only seafaring details for this wedding theme.
+A celebration by the sea (or a destination wedding on the coast of New England) calls for some serious Cape Cod and Nantucket inspiration.
+Anchors and sailboats aren't the only seafaring details for this wedding theme.
 Breezy linen fabrics, lighthouse motifs, Breton stripes, oyster shell escort cards and blue watercolor stationery help to form this coastal, relaxed style.
 Treat guests to a seafood bar featuring local catches, like lobster rolls or fresh shrimp cocktails, to give them a true nautical experience.
 While you don't need to plan a beach wedding to utilize this style, a waterfront view will really bring together this maritime-inspired theme.

 Retro Wedding Theme